GlenKPeterson/Paguro/README.md

 #News

-##Warning
-**DO NOT USE Releases 2.0.0 - 2.0.2 because breaking changes from these releases were reverted.**
-Full notes in the [Change Log](https://github.com/GlenKPeterson/UncleJim/blob/master/CHANGE_LOG.md).
+Latest info is in the [Change Log](https://github.com/GlenKPeterson/UncleJim/blob/master/CHANGE_LOG.md).

 ###Renaming
 This project will soon be renamed to "Paguro" ("pah-GUH-row" rhymes with "furrow") which is short for the Latin "Paguroidea" - the name of the Hermit Crab superfamily in Biology.
 These collections grow by adding a new shell, leaving the insides the same, much the way Hermit Crabs trade up to a new shell when they grow.
 Plus, hermit crabs are cute.